prometheus/prometheus/docs/feature_flags.md

 `--enable-feature=new-service-discovery-manager`

-When enables, Prometheus uses a new service discovery manager that does not restart unchanged discoveries upon reloads.
-This makes reloads faster and reduces pressure on service discoveries sources.
+When enabled, Prometheus uses a new service discovery manager that does not restart unchanged discoveries upon reloads.
+This makes reloads faster and reduces pressure on service discoveries' sources.

 Users are encouraged to test the new service discovery manager and report any issues upstream.